jpxrc/Projects/XtinXion/XtinXion/README.md

-### XtinXion is a GUI-based educational game for learning about population dynamics and evolution concepts!
+### XtinXion is a GUI-based educational game for learning about population dynamics and evolution!
 #### This was a project for an advanced programming class and was implemented using object-oriented concepts in JAVA

 ![ScreenShot](https://github.com/jpxrc/Projects/blob/master/XtinXion/XtinXion/screenshot_1.png?raw=true "XtinXion Screenshot")